Pease Press Trail Maps

 Trails of San Mateo County:

-Fully updated with complete trails from San Bruno Mountain to Half Moon Bay and Woodside.
-Our long-time Coastside map is expanded east to the Santa Cruz Mountains and Bayside foothills.
-Supersedes our 2002 and 2016 Trails of the Coastside maps.
+Complete trails from San Bruno Mountain to Half Moon Bay and Woodside, including the Santa Cruz Mountains and Bayside foothills.
+Replaces our 2002 and 2016 Trails of the Coastside maps.

 22 "x28" (double-sided); folds to 4 x 9" 2017, Paper. $7.95